-As the Paragon estate building complex, which contains 1059 homes, were asked to evacuate last week with immediate effect.
-The spotlight has been turned on the owner, Notting Hill Genesis.
-As it has been announced they have known about the fire-safety issues since at least December 2017.
+As the Paragon estate building complex, containing 1059 homes, were asked to evacuate last week with immediate effect.
+The spotlight turns on the owner, Notting Hill Genesis.
+As they have allegedly known about the fire-safety issues since at least December 2017.

-Students were currently occupying most of the dwellings.
-The majority of which has only moved in at the start of the academic year.
-Notting Hill genesis announced that following recent findings, the risk is so significant that the housing association could no longer guarantee the safety of the 858 residents living there.
+Students are currently occupying most of the dwellings.
+The majority of which moved in at the start of the academic year.
+Notting Hill genesis announced that following recent findings.
+The risk is so significant that the housing association can no longer guarantee the safety of the 858 residents living there.

-The debates have begun between the housing association and tenants as to whether adequate fire safety instruction has been given.
+The debate begins between the housing association and tenants, regarding the distribution of adequate fire safety instruction.
 However, considering the Grenfell disaster, the housing association have a lot of questions to answer as they keep their cards close to their chest.

-The more significant issue is the current situation of things given the global pandemic.
-Some of the students who have been rehoused were currently self-isolating due to positive Coronavirus tests.
-For those who are attending university, the move still sits uncomfortably, with the new accommodation provided being situated much further away from the university itself.
-Students have stated that the new housing will indeed harm their education and ability to travel to and from the university.
+As some students remain in coronavirus isolation, moving accommodation is not feasible.
+For those who are attending university, the move is sitting uncomfortably.
+As the new accommodation provided is much further away from the university itself.
+Students stated that the new housing will indeed harm their education and ability to travel to and from the university.

-The time is now for housing associations to open up their files and embrace the opportunity for transparency.
-For far too long, secrets have been swept under the rug, and lives have been lost.
+The time is now for housing associations to open up their files and embrace the opportunity for transparency. .
 Notting Hill Genesis has the chance to do something for the greater good.
 We, for one, would endorse that move.